julianlam/feps/fep/c16b/fep-c16b.md

 It is common for a Fediverse implementation to allow a markup language as input for text.
 Federation of this content generally happens by converting this text input to a proper HTML representation that another implementation can easily understand.
 This HTML representation is federated over ActivityPub using the `content` property of the [ActivityStreams] Object.
 Meanwhile, the `source` property, which was added by ActivityPub, can optionally be used to provide the original input and input format.

-Misskey has been using its own Misskey Flavoured Markdown, also known as MFM, as a markup language.
+Misskey has been using its own [Markup language For Misskey], also known as MFM.
 MFM is mostly composed of a combination of HTML, Markdown, Katex, and custom MFM functions of the form `$[name content]`.
 Properly displaying what these MFM functions intent, generally requires complex CSS or even Javascript.
 As such, only a watered down HTML representation is provided in the `content`.
 This representation can strip out so much information that a receiving implementation cannot always properly display what the author meant to convey.
 The only option for a receiving implementation who wants to display the MFM correctly, is to re-parse the `content` of the `source` property when it's `mediaType` has value `text/x.misskeymarkdown`.
 This causes not only unnecessary overhead, but also compatibility issues, especially when two implementations are using a different parser.

 ## MFM Functions